InfTkm/ethereum-lab1/README.md

    and execute the command:
    truffle migrate --reset

-10)To interact with the deployed contract and accounts, use the truffle console.
+10) To interact with the deployed contract and accounts, use the truffle console.
     Execute the following commands:
     a. truffle console
     b.
 Access the contract with an asynchronous request.
-Use a
-      callback function and a promise.
+Use a callback function and a promise.
 The callback function is defined within the "then" clause.
       Execute the following command within the truffle console.